slowernews/wisdom-tldr/README.md

 Happy, Smart, and Useful

 A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects. -- Robert Heinlein

+They don’t want to lose you.
+They don’t want to lose the negotiation.
+And they don’t want to restart the hiring process.
+Hiring is a long and expensive process.
 -->